Bravos-Power/pyoframe/docs/learn/get-started/basic-example/example-with-dimensions.md

 -->

 !!! tip "Pyoframe is built on DataFrames"
-    Most other optimization libraries require you to massage your data, stored in a `DataFrame`, into other data structures.[^1] Not Pyoframe!
+    Most other optimization libraries require you to convert your data from its `DataFrame` format to another format.[^1] Not Pyoframe!
 DataFrames form the core of Pyoframe making it easy to seamlessly — and efficiently — integrate large datasets into your models.

 [^1]: For example, Pyomo converts your DataFrames to individual Python objects, Linopy uses multi-dimensional matrices via xarray, and gurobipy requires Python lists, dictionaries and tuples.

-We are going to re-build our [previous example](./example.md) using a dataset, `food_data.csv`, instead of hard-coded values.
-This way, we can add as many vegetarian proteins as we like without needing to write more code.
+You are going to re-build the [previous example](./example.md) using a dataset, `food_data.csv`, instead of hard-coded values.
+This way, you can add as many vegetarian proteins as you like without needing to write more code.
 If you're impatient, [skip to the end](#put-it-all-together) to see the final result.

 > `food_data.csv`